moaj21AI/gitExample/readMe.txt

-Pleaste teacher give me a 100
+Please teacher give me a 100